Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 My adorable crossbody bag pattern has a very simple shape, no bottom or sides, just two 3/4 circles sewn together.
 It’s lined and has a cute pocket in the back and on the inside and also has some cute hearts on the front that every little girl will absolutely love!
 This little girl purse also has a fun strap which I made with two straps in different colors joined together on the middle.
 I think this feature adds even more cuteness to my crossbody bag pattern and it’s definitely an eye catching detail!

-My crossbody bag pattern is available for purchase here and it’s free for my email subscribers.
+This crossbody bag pattern is available for purchase here!

 Crossbody Bag Pattern